Chris White, Co-Clerk to Elders of Oxford Friends’ Meeting, has sent the following email to Friends. We reproduce it here for general information:

 Two key elements of its language, silence and a combination of charged stillness and movement, are used to connect with our humanness, move us away from seeing the mind as distinct from the body, and instead see the body as the home of thought and feeling.
 It is in such ways of seeking for a naked enlivening encounter with the source of our being I find first parallels between Quaker and Butoh practice.

-It is also very much understood as a spiritual practice that can serve as a channel for grace: one in which refletion and experimentation lead to change and fresh perspectives.
-As Kazuo Ohno put it, ‘find the spirit and the form will take care of itself’.
+It is also very much understood as a spiritual practice that can serve as a channel for grace: one in which re ec on and experimentation lead to change and fresh perspectives.
+As Kazuo Ohno put it, ‘and the spirit and the form will take care of itself’.
 This resonates for me with my understanding of ministry, and the belief each of us has something new and of value to other others.

 Finally, I see another connection in Butoh’s expression of deeply engrained, personal, and collective politics.
 Butoh was from the outset conceptualised as an activist dance form that rejects the ‘bad check called democracy’ (Hijikata Tatsumi).
 Hence it is often used to call attention to environmental and social issues.